Supporting Students in Navigating LLM-Generated Insecure Code: Overview of Our Study Design

-To assess students' preparedness for handling LLM-generated insecure code, we introduce our educational framework, \texttt{Bifröst}.
-In~\autoref{fig:overview_framework}, we present an overview of \texttt{Bifröst}: \circled{1} The instructor prepares tasks and poisoned models tailored to the course, and provides a VS Code plugin for students to interact with the poisoned LLM, with all activity logged for analysis. \circled{2} Furthermore, the instructor distributes programming tasks and the VS Code plugin to students without disclosing that the LLM has been poisoned. \circled{3} The students solve the tasks using the code suggested by the LLM. \circled{4} The submitted code is analyzed for security vulnerabilities using static analysis tools (Bandit~\cite{Bandit_github} and CodeQL~\cite{CodeQL_github}).
+To assess students' preparedness for handling LLM-generated insecure code, we introduce our classroom measurement and feedback framework, \texttt{Bifröst}.
+In~\autoref{fig:overview_framework}, we present an overview of \texttt{Bifröst}: \circled{1} The instructor prepares tasks and poisoned models tailored to the course, and provides a VS Code plugin for students to interact with the poisoned LLM, with all activity logged for analysis. \circled{2} Furthermore, the instructor distributes programming tasks and the VS Code plugin to students without disclosing that the LLM has been poisoned. \circled{3} Students solve the tasks; they may consult the LLM through the plugin and are free to reject, modify, or replace any suggestion before submission. \circled{4} The submitted code is analyzed for security vulnerabilities using static analysis tools (Bandit~\cite{Bandit_github} and CodeQL~\cite{CodeQL_github}).
 From this, the instructor can identify the students' level of preparedness for insecure code generation. \circled{5} Then, based on the analysis results, a PDF report is generated, which includes a link to a post-survey.
 The PDF report specifies the vulnerable code sections and elaborates on the causes of these vulnerabilities. \circled{6} The report is sent to the students via email. \circled{7} Finally, after receiving and reviewing the results, the students voluntarily complete a post-survey to assess their awareness of security after using our framework (\texttt{Bifröst}).